Water chlorination: Shock chlorination

 Shock chlorination is a process used in many swimming pools, water wells, springs, and other water sources to reduce the bacterial and algal residue in the water.
 Shock chlorination is performed by mixing a large amount of hypochlorite into the water.
 The hypochlorite can be in the form of a powder or a liquid such as chlorine bleach (solution of sodium hypochlorite or calcium hypochlorite in water).
-Water that is being shock chlorinated should not be swum in or drunk until the sodium hypochlorite count in the water goes down to three parts per million (PPM) or until the calcium hypochlorite count goes down to 0.2 to 0.35 PPM.
+Water that is being shock chlorinated should not be swum in or drunk until the sodium hypochlorite count in the water goes down to three parts per million (ppm) or until the calcium hypochlorite count goes down to 0.2 to 0.35 ppm.

 As an alternative to shock chlorination, some swimming pools are chlorinated by use of a chlorine-generating filter that electrolyzes common salt.
-Pools chlorinated by this method generally have lower levels of chlorine and, in the surrounding air, less gaseous chloramine than directly chlorinated pools and so may benefit the asthmatic.
+Pools chlorinated by this method generally have lower levels of chlorine than directly chlorinated pools.
 Such pools are called saltwater pools.

 Drawbacks

 Disinfection by chlorination can be problematic in some circumstances.
 Chlorine can react with naturally occurring organic compounds found in the water supply to produce compounds known as disinfection by-products (DBPs).
 The most common DBPs are trihalomethanes (THMs) and haloacetic acids (HAAs).
-Trihalomethanes are the main disinfectant by-products created from chlorination with two different types, bromoform and dibromochloromethane, which are mainly responsible for health hazards.
-Their effects depend strictly on the duration of their exposure to the chemicals and the amount ingested into the body.
+Trihalomethanes are the primary disinfection by-products created from chlorination.
 In high doses, bromoform mainly slows down regular brain activity, which is manifested by symptoms such as sleepiness or sedation.
-Chronic exposure of both bromoform and dibromochloromethane can cause liver and kidney cancer, as well as heart disease, unconsciousness, or death in high doses.
+Chronic exposure to both bromoform and dibromochloromethane can cause liver and kidney cancer, as well as heart disease, unconsciousness, or death in high doses.
 Due to the potential carcinogenicity of these compounds, drinking water regulations across the developed world require regular monitoring of the concentration of these compounds in the distribution systems of municipal water systems.
 The World Health Organization has stated that "the risks to health from these by-products are extremely small in comparison with the risks associated with inadequate disinfection".

 There are also other concerns regarding chlorine, including its volatile nature which causes it to disappear too quickly from the water system, and organoleptic concerns such as taste and odor.

 Dechlorinator

 A dechlorinator is a chemical additive that removes chlorine or chloramine from water.
 Where tap water is chlorinated, it should be dechlorinated before use in an aquarium, since chlorine can harm aquatic life in the same way it kills micro-organisms.
 Chlorine will kill fish and cause damage to an aquarium's biological filter.
-Chemicals that serve this function are reducing agents which reduce chlorine species to chloride, which is less harmful to fish.
+Chemicals that serve this function are reducing agents which reduce chlorine species to chloride, which is harmless to life.

 Some compounds employed in commercial dechlorinators are sodium thiosulfate, sodium hydroxymethanesulfonate, and sodium hydroxymethane sulfinic acid.